 - Representation of the Louisiana Municipal Association (LMA) as general counsel since its inception.

 - Researched, lobbied and passed new legislation solving an income tax issue for the shareholders of banks that elect to be taxed as S corporations under federal law.
 Former Louisiana Governor Mike Foster signed the proposed bill into law on June 25, 2002.
 Legislation was pursued after negotiations with the Louisiana Department of Revenue.
 Senate Bill 38 received no opposition in either committee and unanimous votes of both the House and Senate floors.

 - Representation of the Louisiana Motor Transport Association (LMTA) in connection with tax issues, legislative drafting, committee testimony and floor lobbying.
-Chris Dicharry previously assisted the association with a major case involving a federal preemption challenge to the imposition of a public utilities tax on the trucking industry, resulting in millions of dollars being refunded to the members of the industry.

 - Lobbied and passed legislation re-enacting provisions of law concerning motion picture investor tax credits and removed the sunset provisions in the law effectively making the tax credits permanent.
 Convinced the Governor’s office to include this item in the 2004 Special Session Call.
 The legislation received unanimous support in committees and unanimous votes in both the House and Senate.

 - Representation of steel manufacturing facility in pursuing legislation which continued the company’s sales/use tax exemption for purchases of utilities.
 The legislation unanimously passed both the House and Senate during the 2004 Special Session in which the Governor was pursuing permanency for the taxes on business utilities.